luismisanchez/wp-unsplash-profile/readme.txt

 == Installation ==

+1. Download wp-unsplash-profile.zip from https://github.com/luismisanchez/wp-unsplash-profile/releases/latest
-1. Upload zip file with your WordPress plugin manager.
+2. Upload zip file with your WordPress plugin manager.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Set a Unsplash username under the plugin options
+4. Set a Unsplash username under the plugin options (Unsplash Profile)
-4. Place [wp_unsplash_profile] shortcode in your page or post
+5. Place [wp_unsplash_profile] shortcode in your page or post
+6. Show it to the world :)

 == Frequently Asked Questions ==
 Nothing asked yet.